 - Do you think art is the best way to get people to change their views?

 In relation to The Captive Slave, Head of a Man now looks a little different.
 When exhibited in 2005, the artwork was titled Male Head Study [The Captive Slave], linking it directly to Simpson's other work.
 The costume Aldridge wears is similar to the one he wears in The Captive Slave.
-While in Head of a Man we might see it as some kind of costume of a stage actor, the costume could actually be the clothes of a slave.
-Perhaps, the character Simpson was painting was a slave and he was using Aldridge as a figurehead for his race.
-If done positively, it is possible Simpson did so to promote the emancipation of slaves.
-He was painting a face that had been somewhat relatively accepted by the public, despite being black, and using it to possibly humanise slaves.
+While in Head of a Man we might see it as some kind of costume of a stage actor, the costume could actually be the clothes of an enslaved person.
+Perhaps, the character Simpson was painting was a enslaved person and he was using Aldridge as a figurehead for his race.
+If done positively, it is possible Simpson did so to promote the emancipation of enslaved people.
+He was painting a face that had been somewhat relatively accepted by the public, despite being Black, and using it to possibly humanise enslaved people.
 In both works, Aldridge is not an individual.
-He is an everyman - a figure that symbolises the suffering of black people on a large scale.
+He is an everyman - a figure that symbolises the suffering of Black people on a large scale.

-Possibly this was because it would be impractical as a slave could not be paid and Simpson would be a hypocritic if he made a slave sit for the painting without paying them.
+Possibly this was because it would be impractical as an enslaved person could not be paid and Simpson would be a hypocritic if he made a one sit for the painting without paying them.
 Then again, perhaps he felt that Aldridge was suitable for modelling for a painting and was experienced enough for the job.
 We will most likely never know, but it is interesting to try and think what Simpson’s thought processes were.

 Victim or Hero?